Why do we consult scholarship?

 It is often not exactly clear why a student of history (and historians generally) work through the arguments of scholars on the topics they study.
 Most people do not read the writings in which this happens; popular works of history that are reliable and illuminating often reflect the outcomes of those debates and arguments about evidence, interpretation and meaning.
 But there are reasons why this work is required for a thesis and why it produces reliable and interesting results.
 Here are a few explanations.
 A couple of these are not my own, though where exactly they came from, I cannot now tell.
 Others are my own formulations, though no doubt deepened through discussion with colleagues over the years.
 I can not claim them as my own.

 Entering an Ongoing Discussion.
-Whatever topic a student or scholar picks up, it is more than likely been treated, discussed, and developed by others who came before us.
+Whatever topic a student or scholar picks up, it has more than likely been treated, discussed, and developed by others who came before us.
 History is an ongoing dialogue.
 It we are not aware of that dialogue between scholars, writers, readers, and those who acted in the events we study, we miss the insights of creative people.
 To miss that discussion impoverishes our understanding and imagination.
 Reading the scholarship on a topic allows us to enter the dialogue, use what others have developed, and hope to add something to it.

 Originality or Derivation?
 When we have some familiarity with the scholarship on a particular topic, we are less likely to claim originality for our interpretation, and more likely to develop something to contribute to the discussion.
 We can all imagine the condescending responses we might get if we claim to have developed something original, only to find out that others have written extensively along the same lines.
 We may indeed have come up with the idea ourselves, but others have been there before and had the same idea.
 We ought to be aware of this before developing the argument to establish an interpretation that is already well established.